 We recommend speaking to your Grant Manager about your chances of success before applying for further funding.

-Yes, if the Community Programme grant has been completed, your final grant report has been submitted, and you have checked you still meet our eligibility criteria you can apply for one of our current grant programmes.
+Yes, if the Community Programme grant has been completed, your final grant report has been submitted, and you have checked you still meet our eligibility criteria you can apply to us.

-If you are about to complete an Enable grant with us, you can apply for an Invest grant but funding will only be awarded after the Enable grant is completed and the final report submitted.
+If you are about to complete an Enable grant with us, speak to your Grant Manager about possible next steps.
+However, funding will only be awarded after the Enable grant is completed and the final report submitted.

-If you have an Invest grant and you are seeking further Invest funding, you can re-apply when you have completed two years of monitoring.
+If you have an Invest grant and you are seeking further core costs funding, you can re-apply when you have completed two years of monitoring.
 You will know if you have been successful in securing further funding before your current grant has completed.

 The Application Process and Application Information

-For our Enable programme, we accept applications on an ongoing basis.
+For our Enable programme, we are accepting applications until 31 August 2019.